TEXT-S&P summary: DirectRoute (Limerick) Finance Ltd.

 loan due 2038.

-rating on a monoline-insured debt issue reflects the higher of the rating on
+criteria, a rating on a monoline-insured debt issue reflects the higher of the

-long-term debt ratings on the debt currently reflect the SPUR, which is higher
+Therefore, the long-term debt ratings on the debt currently reflect the SPUR,

 The 'BB-' debt rating takes into account the following principal project risks: